StefanNieuwenhuis/assignment/README.md

 ```bash
     $ npm run build
 ```
-A folder `dist` is generated in the root folder of the project and contains all the bundled sources.
+A folder called `dist` is generated in the root of the project and contains all the bundled sources.